These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.

 Recipe FAQs

-They're very different from French fries, but they are very good.
+They're different from French fries, but they are very good.
 The high-heat baking removes excess water and any bitterness from the zucchini.
 The well-seasoned almond flour coating adds a delightful crunch.
 And the olive oil and spices add flavor.

 Not everyone in my family shares my love of zucchini.
 But even my toughest food critic, the young Picky Eater, loves these tasty fries.

 I don't recommend that.
 The almond flour coating doesn't always survive the process of frying and turning the zucchini strips in the pan.
+Baking is a gentler, hands-off method that works better in this recipe.

 That's unnecessary.
 The peel is dark green and pretty, and it's thin enough that it won't interfere with eating the fries.
 And if there's any bitterness in it, the spices and high-heat baking take care of that.